RutledgePaulV/kube-api/readme.md

 The [fabric8.io kubernetes client](https://github.com/fabric8io/kubernetes-client) for java is robust and comprehensive but it's rather painful to use from Clojure due to its focus on OOP ergonomics.
-That said, the fabric8 implementation has been my primary reference for implementing hairy IO.
+That said, the fabric8 implementation has been my primary reference when implementing hairy IO.

 ## Modules

+### kube-api/kube-api

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.rutledgepaulv/kube-api.svg)](https://clojars.org/org.clojars.rutledgepaulv/kube-api)

 This module bundles all modules (described below) for ease of use.

 ---

+### kube-api/kube-api-core

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.rutledgepaulv/kube-api-core.svg)](https://clojars.org/org.clojars.rutledgepaulv/kube-api-core)